 Studies like the March 2013 Epsilon survey show that emails get read, opened and clicked on.
 It also shows that triggered messages (emails sent to subscribers based on specific events, such as sales, birthdays and more) have proven success, and are on the rise.

-According to emarketer, however, lead generation remains the number one challenge for marketers in 2013.
+According to emarketer, however, B2C and B2B lead generation remain the number one challenge for marketers in 2013.
 As it happens, used smartly, Twitter can be an incredible tool to get more emails from your prospective consumers.

 1. Create a Call To Action (CTA) in your Bio

 A simple trick to getting more leads is creating a call to action in your business Twitter bio.
 Many businesses don’t think to do this.

 Your Twitter bio is what your followers see when they visit your account.
 It doesn’t change (unless you edit it).
 This gives you 160 characters to tell your followers about your business.
 It’s also a great opportunity to promote consumer related email-gated content.
 Don’t squander it!

 Make a clickable link, with a simple call to action, in your Twitter bio.
 Put the link right in your bio (highlighted in red below) not the website link below it.
 Make it click through to an email-gated landing page on your website.